-- 14. Uses laser pens/pointers and other laser devices in a manner that could potentially harm or injure another individual - 15.
-Makes an internet/electronic transmission of a threat to do harm to person(s) on school grounds, or to school property that results in a substantial disruption (see Definitions Section IX) to the school climate - 16.
-Conducts, recruits, or participates on campus in a formal or informal manner in order to foster youth gang activity.
-This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety - 17.
-Transmits or distributes any video voyeurism or images that depict nudity or sexual content or that violate the rights of individuals having a reasonable expectation of privacy and/or violate privacy laws - 18.
-Commits other criminal actions on School Board property, or during school events or activities not already set forth in Policy 5006, including, but not limited to, when the student - a. is formally charged with having committed a delinquent act which would be a felony, if committed by an adult (F.S.1006.09(2)); - b. the student has had adjudication withheld for a delinquent act which, if committed by an adult, would be a felony; or - c. the student has been found guilty of a felony. - 19.
-Uses school district's technology and/or software for any unauthorized purpose.
+- 7. Commit an act of hazing - 8.
+Commit a physical attack - 9.
+Commit a sexual assault - 10.
+Possess and/or display or transmit a Class B weapon - 11.
+Use of laser pens/pointers and other laser devices in a manner that could potentially harm or injure another individual - 12.
+Make an internet/electronic transmission of a threat to do harm to person(s) on school grounds, or to school property that results in a substantial disruption (see Definitions Section IX) to the school climate - 13.
+Conduct, recruit, or participate on campus in a formal or informal manner in order to foster youth gang activity.
+This activity may include an association or group of three (3) or more persons who are gang-related individually or collectively who engage in a pattern of youth or street gang activity and have a common name or common identifying clothing, jewelry, buttons, colors, signs, symbols, or markings with the intent to threaten and/or present a danger to public order and safety - 14.
+Transmit or distribute any video voyeurism or images that depict nudity or sexual content or that violate the rights of individuals having a reasonable expectation of privacy and/or violate privacy laws - 15.
+Commit other criminal actions on School Board property, or during school events or activities not already set forth in Policy 5006, including, but not limited to, when the student - a. is formally charged with having committed a delinquent act which would be a felony, if committed by an adult (F.S.1006.09(2)); - b. the student has had adjudication withheld for a delinquent act which, if committed by an adult, would be a felony; or - c. the student has been found guilty of a felony. - 16.
+Use the school district's technology and/or software for any unauthorized purpose.
 This includes the unauthorized use of a computer/ technology, including, but not limited to, accessing or breaking into restricted accounts or networks, creating, modifying or destroying files/records without permission, copying software, entering, distributing or printing unauthorized files/records, uploading to the Internet and/or sharing or distributing, offensive or inappropriate material, including video, and any other misuse or violation of the School Board of Broward County Technology-Acceptable Use Policy 5306, Section 6

-Note: Administrative reassignment may be imposed when a student is formally charged under 18a above, for an event that takes place off campus and is determined via an administrative hearing that the incident may have adverse impact on the educational program, discipline or welfare in the school in which the student is enrolled (F.S.
+Note: Administrative reassignment may be imposed when a student is formally charged under 15a above, for an event that takes place off campus and is determined via an administrative hearing that the incident may have adverse impact on the educational program, discipline or welfare in the school in which the student is enrolled (F.S.
 1006.09(2)).
 The procedures set forth in State Board Rule 6A-1.0956 F.A.C. shall be followed as applicable.